kyavi/mod_wren/README.md

 with the directive ``ModWrenErrors 0``.

-Wren makes [meaningful use of newlines](http://wren.io/syntax.html#newlines) to close statement. mod_wren follows suit to keep error numbers correctly represent source code, asking that all embedded Wren opening tags are followed by a newline, and closing tags are placed on their own line:
+Wren makes [meaningful use of newlines](http://wren.io/syntax.html#newlines) to close statements. mod_wren follows suit to keep line numbers reported in error messages synchronised with source code.
+For this to work, Wren opening tags should be followed by a newline, and closing tags placed on their own line:

 ```xml
 <h1>Correct</h1><?wren